juiceo/nobigdealapp/README.md

 # No Big Deal -app

-An sexual health app created for Nordic Health Hackathon 2019, Helsinki
+A sexual health app created for Nordic Health Hackathon 2019, Helsinki

 Discreetly deal with delicate issues like ordering STI treatments or contraception.
 Anonymously tell your past partners of possible infections.